You have this idea and fire in your belly.

 How to stick to your habits after starting them?

-First of all, you should have the passion towards it.
+First of all, you should have the immense desire to improve yourself.

 I know it’s a no-brainer.